CONTENT PROMOTION

 Brandpoint’s Senior Business Development Manager Kristi Marquardt has had the chance to work with Brant on a professional level over the course of both of their careers and was included in “Promoting Your Business” to talk about the MAT Release.

-The MAT Release is a piece of lightly branded sponsored content that’s distributed to a wide network to help drive traffic and awareness in marketing campaigns.
+The MAT Release is a type of Guaranteed Media Placement, a lightly branded sponsored article that’s distributed to a wide network to help drive traffic and awareness in marketing campaigns.
 In the book, Kristi explains, “The value of the MAT Release helps complement your current marketing and public relations efforts.”

-And, along with helping clients achieve their business goals, incorporating MAT Releases into the marketing mix can help PR professionals strengthen their media relationships, too.
+And, along with helping clients achieve their business goals, incorporating Guaranteed Media Placements into the marketing mix can help PR professionals strengthen their media relationships, too.

 With print media’s presence dwindling and publications running their websites with fewer journalists, these news organizations are forced to do more with less.
-To help them keep up with pressing deadlines, PR practitioners who offer fully formed, AP style articles in the form of MATs are helping editors fill space in their editorial calendars.
+To help them keep up with pressing deadlines, PR practitioners who offer fully formed, AP style branded content pieces are helping editors fill space in their editorial calendars.

 Advice for those just starting in the industry